Nellalink/org-workflow-sop-template/README.md

     - `middleware`
     - `frontend`
     - `mobileapp`
-- **PROJECT**: Represents the project name.
-Must be one of the following:
+- **PROJECT**: Represents the project name. example of valid project includes but not limited to:
+    - `nellalink`
     - `middey`
     - `rimplenet`
     - `nellalinksbs`
     - `nellalinktest`
-- **MODULE**: Identifies the specific functionality or module.
-Must be one of the following:
+- **MODULE**: Identifies the specific functionality or module. example of valid project includes  but not limited to:
     - `user-app`
     - `admin-app`
     - `kyc-verification`